zacuke/vscode-waterfox-debug/README.md

 You can use this extension in launch or attach mode.
 In launch mode it will start an instance of Firefox navigated to the start page of your application and terminate it when you stop debugging.
+You can also set the `reAttach` option in your launch configuration to `true`, in this case Firefox won't be terminated at the end of your debugging session and the debugger will re-attach to it when you start the next debugging session - this is a lot faster than restarting Firefox every time.
 In attach mode it attaches to a running instance of Firefox.

 To configure these modes you must create a file `.vscode/launch.json` in the root directory of your